jon-salud/UIPage/README.md

 ## License

-Information about the project's license.
+This project is licensed under the MIT License.